yte9pc/Internet-Archive-PDF-Capstone/README.md

 ## Description of the Data
 The Internet Archive can provide the following datasets in either complete or statistical sample
 form:
-• Our complete bibliographic catalog of roughly 100 million works, including 600+ million citation links, in JSON form
+- Our complete bibliographic catalog of roughly 100 million works, including 600+ million citation links, in JSON form3
-3
-• Original PDF or extracted XML for 50+ million research publications.
+- Original PDF or extracted XML for 50+ million research publications.
 Only a subset of these have been matched to a catalog entry so far
-• Samples of a corpus of hundreds of millions of unsorted, raw PDF files from our historical web archives
+- Samples of a corpus of hundreds of millions of unsorted, raw PDF files from our historical web archives
-• Privacy restrictions vary depending on the specific dataset.
+- Privacy restrictions vary depending on the specific dataset.
 Full text of Open Access publications (either in original PDF or extracted XML format) carry the licenses of their original works (often as open Creative Commons licenses).
-• Bryan, the project liaison at the Internet Archive, will make sure that the data is available.
+- Bryan, the project liaison at the Internet Archive, will make sure that the data is available.
 It is already free and open.
-• Some full texts of publications have copyright restrictions (even if collected from public web archives) and required a data transfer agreement (see below for template).
+- Some full texts of publications have copyright restrictions (even if collected from public web archives) and required a data transfer agreement (see below for template).
-• Bibliographic metadata and other derived metadata datasets are generally publicly available from archive.org with the indicated license.
+- Bibliographic metadata and other derived metadata datasets are generally publicly available from archive.org with the indicated license.